LAAS-HRI/uwds3/README.md

   1. A scene graph composed by scene nodes that contains the geometric information.
   2. A timeline of temporal situations that contains temporal predicates and captions.

-It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a state-of-the-art CPU based perception pipeline alongwith a real-time physics engine and a tensor based probabilistic knowledge base.
+It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a CPU based perception pipeline alongwith a real-time physics engine and a tensor based probabilistic knowledge base.

 Main features:
- * Lightweight CPU perception pipeline that use SSD detectors with kalman+medianflow trackers to let the GPU for the physics engine.
+ - [x] Lightweight CPU perception pipeline that use SSD detectors with kalman+medianflow trackers to let the GPU for the physics engine.
- * Give to the robot physical sense of his body by using the simulation engine at runtime and the `/joint_states` topic published by the robot.
+ - [x] Give to the robot physical sense of his body by using the simulation engine at runtime and the `/joint_states` topic published by the robot.
- * Compute the view of the scene graph from any pose in the 3d space to latter process with image-based reasoning.
+ * [x] Compute the view of the scene graph from any pose in the 3d space to latter process with image-based reasoning.
- * Detect, explain and repairs beliefs divergeance by monitoring the view of the human it interact with (called the perspective).
+ * [x] Detect, explain and repairs beliefs divergeance by monitoring the view of the human it interact with (called the perspective).
- * Correct small inconsistencies and infer the position of objects beyond the camera FOV by using physical reasoning.
+ * [x] Correct small inconsistencies and infer the position of objects beyond the camera field of view by using physical reasoning.
- * Reason about occlusion, motion and geometry to detect tabletop actions.
+ * [ ] [WIP] Reason about occlusion, motion and geometry to detect tabletop actions.
+ * [ ] [WIP] Ground verbal expressions with rare/unknown or incomplete words by using fasttext embedding in order to match with current situations or nodes

 More information in the [documentation](https://github.com/LAAS-HRI/uwds3/wiki).